atomist/sdm/README.md

 **GitHub Software Delivery Machine**: An Atomist reference implementation.

 ## What is a "Software Delivery Machine?"
 A **software delivery machine** is a development process in a box.
-It automates all steps in the flow from commit to productions, and many other actions, using the consistent model provided by Atomist's API for software.
+It automates all steps in the flow from commit to production (potentially via staging environments), and many other actions, using the consistent model provided by Atomist's API for software.

 ## Implementations of Atomist
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.

-This repository is a *reference implementation* of an Atomist, which focuses on the phases of a typical delivery flow.
+This repository is a *reference implementation* of Atomist, which focuses on the phases of a typical delivery flow.
 You can fork it and modify it as the starting point for your own Atomist implementation, or use it purely as a reference.

 ## Concepts
 This repository shows how Atomist can automate important tasks and improve your delivery flow.
 Specifically:

-- How Atomist command handlers and event handlers can be used to create services the right way every time, and help keep them up to date
+- How Atomist command handlers can be used to create services the right way every time, and help keep them up to date
 - How Atomist event handlers can drive and improve a custom delivery experience, from commit through to deployment and testing